aaaaaa123456789/libplum/docs/functions.md

 This function, together with [`plum_store_image`](#plum_store_image), implements most of the library's functionality.
 This function will load an image, automatically detecting the file format in use, and, if loading is successful, return a [`plum_image`][image] struct for the application to use.

+The image can be loaded from a memory buffer, from a file, from a [`plum_buffer`][buffer] struct, or through a user-defined callback; see the [Loading and storing modes][loading-modes] for more information.

 The loaded image data will contain all of the image's frames, as well as all relevant nodes of [metadata][metadata].
 Depending on the value of the `flags` argument, the image may use [indexed-color mode][indexed] or not; the `palette`